 Exotic Heritage Hotels

 Rajasthan is home to several heritage hotels that allow one to experience the royal lifestyle first hand, besides getting acquainted with the princely traditions and culture of this state.
-One such heritage hotels is Rambagh Palace, Jaipur, which is also known as the “Jewel of Jaipur.”
+One such heritage hotel is Rambagh Palace, Jaipur, which is also known as the “Jewel of Jaipur.”

 Carved of golden-yellow sandstone and dressed in opulence, Taj Umaid Bhawan Palace in Jodhpur delivers a truly exotic experience.
 No other hotel is as unique and fascinating as the Lake Palace in Udaipur.
-Some other famous heritage hotels are Fort Rajwada in Jaisalmer, Shiv Niwas Palace in Udaipur and Khimsar Fort, Khimsar.
+Some other famous heritage hotels are Fort Rajwada in Jaisalmer, Shiv Niwas Palace in Udaipur, and Khimsar Fort, Khimsar.

 Festivals and Dances

 The number of festivals and fairs held in Rajasthan throughout the year make it one of the top cultural cities in India.
-These are occasions for merrymaking, and are marked by colorful music and dance performances.
-Turban tying competitions, camel races, elephant polo and other such lively and incredible performances attract tourists in large numbers.
+These are occasions for merrymaking and are marked by colorful music and dance performances.
+Turban tying competitions, camel races, elephant polo, and other such lively and incredible performances attract tourists in large numbers.